From Casetext: Smarter Legal Research

 II.
 The trial court had the authority to revoke and reimpose the active portion of Barrow’s sentence, but it did not have the authority to place him on probation thereafter.

-[6, 7] While Barrow does not challenge the trial court’s legal authority to impose the one year and six months of active 545time, he does challenge the trial court’s authority to resuspend the remaining three years of his sentence and to place him on probation for an additional two years, upon his release.
+[6, 7] While Barrow does not challenge the trial court’s legal authority to impose the one year and six months of active time, he does challenge the trial court’s authority to resuspend the remaining three years of his sentence and to place him on probation for an additional two years, upon his release.
 Specifically, Barrow argues that based on the recent 2021 amendments to Virginia’s probation regime, the trial court no longer had the authority to suspend his sentence or to place him on an additional period of accompanying supervised probation.
 We agree.

-We are asking that he be removed from supervised probation regardless of the outcome today.… Given our new law that we have that came along prior to this violation being issued, Mr. Barrow should only be subject to 5 years of supervised probation for his offenses.
+We are asking that he be removed from supervised probation regardless of the outcome today Given our new law that we have that came along prior to this violation being issued, Mr. Barrow should only be subject to 5 years of supervised probation for his offenses.

 Therefore, it is clear that Barrow properly outlined his position and that the trial court had the opportunity to rule on the issue.
 See Weidman v.
 Babcock, 241 Va.
 40, 44, 400 S.E.2d 164 (1991) ("The main purpose of requiring timely specific objections is to afford the trial court an opportunity to rule intelligently on the issues presented." (citing Reid v.
 Baumgardner, 217 Va.
 769, 773, 232 S.E.2d 778 (1977))).
 Consequently, Barrow adequately preserved his right to appeal.

-The issues raised in this assignment of error stem from the General Assembly's 2021 amendments to Code § 19.2-303 et seq., which govern the imposition of probation, as well as probation revocation, in criminal cases.
-Disposing of this appeal requires us to interpret the contours of the 2021 546amendments and their effect on trial courts’ authority to order probation in Virginia.
+The issues raised in this assignment of error stem from the General Assembly’s 2021 amendments to Code § 19.2-303 et seq., which govern the imposition of probation, as well as probation revocation, in criminal cases.
+Disposing of this appeal requires us to interpret the contours of the 2021 amendments and their effect on trial courts’ authority to order probation in Virginia.
 We review such questions de novo.
 See Hamilton v.
 Commonwealth, 79 Va.
 App.
 699, 705, 896 S.E.2d 837 (2024).

 This statutory scheme provides that Code § 19.2-303 governs trial courts’ sentencing authority at the initial sentencing, Code § 19.2-303.1 governs trial courts’ authority to impose periods of probation and resuspension at both the initial sentencing and subsequent revocation proceedings, and Code § 19.2-306 governs trial courts’ authority at revocation proceedings.

 [8] Historically, probation has been understood as a highly remedial tool for trial courts to utilize in their efforts to rehabilitate offenders, and courts have thus been afforded a great deal of deference when imposing probation in lieu of active incarceration.
 See Burford v.
 Commonwealth, 78 Va.
 App.
 170, 185-86, 890 S.E.2d 645 (2023) ("The statutes dealing with probation and suspension are remedial and intended to give the trial court valuable tools to help rehabilitate an offender through the use of probation, suspension of all or part of a sentence, and/or restitution payments." (quoting Howell v.
 Commonwealth, 274 Va.
 737, 740, 652 S.E.2d 107 (2007))); Hunter v.
 Commonwealth, 56 Va.
 App.
 582, 587, 695 S.E.2d 567 (2010) ("When coupled with a suspended sentence, probation represents ‘an act of grace on the part of the Commonwealth to one who has been convicted and sentenced to a term of confinement.’ " (quoting Price v.
 Commonwealth, 51 Va.
 App.
 443, 448, 658 S.E.2d 700 (2008))).
-"We have previously noted the wide latitude the legislature has afforded trial courts in fash- ioning rehabilitative programs for defendants.’ " Hunter, 56 Va.
-App. at 587, 695 S.E.2d 567 (quoting Nucleates v.
+"We have previously ‘noted the wide latitude the legislature has afforded trial courts in fashioning rehabilitative programs for defendants.’ " Hunter, 56 Va.
+App. at 587, 695 S.E.2d 567 (quoting Nuckoles v.
 Commonwealth, 12 Va.
 App.
 1083, 1085, 407 S.E.2d 355 (1991)).
 However, this discretion is, from time to time, curbed by the General Assembly through its various enactments and amendments to the Virginia Code.
 See Hannah v.
 Commonwealth, 303 Va.
 109, 119, 899 S.E.2d 621 (2024) ("Probation is purely a creature of statute, a policy choice shaped by the General Assembly and administered through the courts.
 Courts have no inherent authority to suspend the execution of sentences or to impose probation conditions outside the parameters of the Virginia Code." (citing Richardson v.
 Commonwealth, 131 Va.
 802, 810, 109 S.E.
 460 (1921))).

-Prior to 2021, "the Commonwealth employed a substantially different probation regime than what was in existence" at the 547time of Barrow’s most recent sentencing on his probation violation.
+Prior to 2021, "the Commonwealth employed a substantially different probation regime than what was in existence" at the time of Barrow’s most recent sentencing on his probation violation.
 See id. at 117, 899 S.E.2d 621.
 "Under the laws in force [prior to the 2021 amendments], courts were free to suspend sentences for ‘a reasonable [period of] time, having due regard to the gravity of the offense, without regard to the maximum period for which the defendant might have been sentenced.’ " Id. (quoting Code § 19.2-303.1 (as enacted, 1982)).

 In April 2021, the General Assembly amended and reenacted Code §§ 19.2-303, -303.1, -306.
 These changes became effective on July 1, 2021.
 As relevant here, Code § 19.2-303.1 formerly allowed the court to "fix the period of suspension for a reasonable time, having due regard to the gravity of the offense, without regard to the maximum period for which the defendant might be sentenced."
 As amended, the period of suspension that a court may order is "up to the statutory maximum period for which the defendant might originally have been sentenced to be imprisoned."
 Code § 19.2-303.1.
 Similarly, amended Code § 19.2-306(0 provides, in pertinent part, that when courts resuspend defendants’ sentences, they may do so "for a period up to the statutory maximum for which the defendant might originally have been sentenced to be imprisoned, less any time already served, and may place the defendant upon terms and conditions or probation."
 Under Code § 19.2-306(0, "court[s] shall measure the period of any suspension of sentence from the date of the entry of the original sentencing order."

 As the Supreme Court has recently confirmed, these amendments are not retroactive.
 They will apply prospectively, so long as the conduct giving rise to the probation revocation hearing occurred after the effective date—July 1, 2021.
-See Hannah, 303 Va. at 121-23, 899 S.E.2d 621 (holding that because the offender’s violative conduct occurred before July 1, 2021, the trial court was required to apply the law in existence at the time—the pre-amendments probation regime).
-Here, Barrow's violative conduct occurred in 2022, after the amendments took effect.
+See Hannah, 303 Va. at 121-23, 899 S.E.2d 621 (holding that because the offender’s violative conduct occurred before July 1, 2021, the trial court was required to apply the law in existence at the time—the pre-amendments probation regime) Here, Barrow’s violative conduct occurred in 2022, after the amendments took effect.
 Therefore, we must look to the new statutory language contained in the amended code sections to determine whether the trial court had the authority to impose the two-year period of suspension and probation.

 Our Court’s recent opinion in Hamilton v.
-Commonwealth is illustrative of the proper calculus in determining the appropriate548 periods of suspension, resuspension, and probation.
+Commonwealth is illustrative of the proper calculus in determining the appro- priate periods of suspension, resuspension, and probation.
 79 Va.
 App. at 699, 896 S.E.2d 837.
 In 2006, Hamilton was found guilty of three counts of distribution of marijuana for offenses that took place during September 2005.
 Id. at 702, 896 S.E.2d 837.
 On August 11, 2006, the trial court sentenced Hamilton to fifteen years of imprisonment with fourteen years and four months suspended.
 Id. at 702, 896 S.E.2d 837.
 Hamilton subsequently violated the terms of his probation three times, between 2008-2017, each of which resulted in a revocation and resuspension of his sentence.
 Id. at 703, 896 S.E.2d 837.
 Further, in 2014 Hamilton was convicted of an additional charge for robbery.

 In 2022, Hamilton’s probation officer filed a fourth major violation report alleging that Hamilton had failed to report to probation and that Hamilton had tested positive for Fentanyl in September and November 2021.
 Id.
 At the probation revocation hearing, Hamilton pleaded guilty and was found to be in violation of his probation.
 Id.
 Hamilton later moved to set aside the circuit court’s verdict, however, citing the 2021 amendments to Code § 19.2-306 and arguing that "[a]ny sentence for a probation violation after July of 2021 for the … Distribut[ion of] Marijuana charge from 2006 could not be imposed after 2016 because the ‘period of [suspension and] probation’ is limited to the maximum period for which the defendant might have been imprisoned."
 Id. at 703-04, 896 S.E.2d 837.
 He argued that "[s]ince [he] was sentenced more than ten years ago, [the] court lack[ed] subject matter or active jurisdiction over the defendant and any violation filed after July 1, 2021."
 Id. at 704, 896 S.E.2d 837.